 Peak, where as the name suggests - it is [somewhat] hidden.

 Sometime around the late-90s, Snowbird began hosting summer ORV (4-wheeler & motorcycle) tours in their ski area.
 The author is not sure if ORV-ing is allowed in Peruvian Gulch and Gad Valley (it is allowed Mineral Basin), but he suspects so.
 This is bad news for those who unknowingly come to the area for tranquility.
 Fortunately, Snowbird is the only place in Little Cottonwood canyon where such vehicles are allowed, and one needs to drive only a few minutes up-canyon or down-canyon to find another area that will offer peace and quiet.

 , east of the Salt Lake Valley.
-For directions to Little Cottonwood Canyon, composed by Snowbird resort, click here.
+For directions to Little Cottonwood Canyon, composed by Snowbird resort, click here

 In the past, Snowbird used to offer free tram rides from the summit down, but they no longer do this.
 However, one might be able to talk the operator into it, or just sneak on - if you don't look too conspicuous among the tourists.